 At Cooley, pot still whiskey is distilled twice rather than the three times distillation of Bushmills and Jameson.
 Whiskies from Cooley include the peated (smoky) single-malt Connemara, Tyrconnell single-malt that is aged in a variety of casks, and Greenore, Ireland’s only single-grain whiskey, which is column-distilled from corn and aged in ex-bourbon casks.

-Cooley has distilled both single-malt and pure pot still whisky, though there are no pure pot still products on the market from Cooley yet.
+Cooley has distilled both single-malt and pure single pot still whisky, though there are no pure single pot still products on the market from Cooley yet.

 Cooley also produces Concannon Irish Whiskey, launched this January, in partnership with Livermore Valley’s Concannon Vineyard.
 It is a blend of column distilled grain whiskey, pot-distilled single-malt whiskey aged for four years in ex-bourbon barrels, and some of that same malt aged for an additional four months in Concannon’s Petit Syrah casks.

 Michael Collins whiskey offers both blended and single-malt bottlings, also made at Cooley.